senlin/so-responsive-content/readme.txt

 = Languages =

 Naturally the SO Responsive Content plugin has been fully internationalized.
 In the languages directory you will find the .pot file and the .po file.
-I already have added the Dutch translation so in that same directory you will also find the sovc-nl_NL.po and sovc-nl_NL.mo files.
+I already have added the Dutch translation files.

 The plugin only contains 38 strings (of which many only 1 word); it would be a awesome if you can help me translate it into other languages!

+* Dutch translation (nl_NL) by [Piet Bos](http://profiles.wordpress.org/senlin/) (last updated 0.3.3)
+* Serbian translation (sr_RS) by Borisa Djuraskovic (last updated 0.3.3)

 == Screenshots ==
 1. SO Responsive Content back end Visual Editor.